 Enabling a community of change makers

-As Director of Education and Training at HETI Higher Education, Dr Silke O’Callaghan is responsible for supporting and engaging students in quality learning.
-Her work is focused on the design and quality of HETI’s postgraduate mental health courses, and ensuring HETI places our students at the centre of everything.
+As the former Director of Education and Training at HETI Higher Education, Dr Silke O’Callaghan was responsible for supporting and engaging students in quality learning.
+Her work focused on the design and quality of HETI’s postgraduate mental health courses, and ensured HETI Higher Education placed our students at the centre of everything.

-I’m excited by the innovation and passion I see every day at HETI.
+I’m excited by the innovation and passion I see every day at HETI Higher Education.
 It comes from students and teachers who share a vision to make a real difference in the lives of the people they work with and support.
-A key contributor is the recovery-oriented framework, which underlies everything we teach at HETI.
+A key contributor is the recovery-oriented framework, which underlies everything we teach at HETI Higher Education.

 A recovery-oriented approach isn’t about pretending that the sun will shine again – it’s not always possible.
 Instead, it is about trying to turn a grey sky into a sky with a few less clouds.
 It’s about a collaborative approach with the individuals experiencing mental health issues and a team of health professionals, to devise care plans that are designed to help achieve the individual’s goals, according to what matters to them.

 This recovery-led approach is so instrumental to how we teach at HETI Higher Education, that we are developing an in-depth, short course for students who haven’t worked within a recovery-oriented framework previously, and wish to apply for advanced standing.
 This course will help to fill in any knowledge gaps, and provide a deep understanding of recovery-oriented mental health care, which is an essential underpinning for anyone studying HETI’s higher education courses.

 How can we provide you with the most powerful education?